ReyLeal/leal-baker-wedding/Frontend/README.md

 Such setup is **not** required.
 However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another host or port during development.

-To tell the development server to proxy any unknown requests to your API server in development, add a `proxy` field to your `package.json`, for example:
+To tell the development server to proxy any unknown requests to your API server in development, add a `proxy` textField to your `package.json`, for example:

 ```js
   "proxy": "http://localhost:4000",